 The following formatting variable types are available:

-Let's take a look at a classic, yet simple example, the Stroop task (ignoring levels for brevity).
+Let's take a look at a classic, yet simple example, the Stroop task.
 As shown below (Figure 3), we have five text items and a single variable

 ink-color (of the type Font color) with five values.